 Topics include confirmatory factor analysis, multiple-group comparisons, factorial invariance as well as extended applications such as hierarchical models, multi-level SEM, and multi-trait-multi-method analyses.
 Opportunities for personal consulting and hands-on practice are provided.

-2. Introduction to Social Network Analysis using R and RSiena (Leslie Echols, instructor)
+2. Introduction to Social Network Analysis using R and RSiena (Leslie Echols and Michael Siciliano, instructors)

 Introduction to social network analysis for exponential random graph models (ERGM; cross-sectional networks) and longitudinal networks using R and RSiena.
 With a focus on actor-oriented and tie-oriented characteristics of and changes within complete social networks, the course will survey a variety of approaches to analyzing network data at single or multiple points in time.